offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Variables/Pointers_TOPIC: Just the main section, not any of the subsections.
 ```

 C++ allows for the creation of arrays of constant length (size of the array must be known at compile-time).
-Elements of an array are guaranteed to be a contiguous in memory (speculation).
+Elements of an array are guaranteed to be contiguous in memory (speculation).

 * `int x[100]` - Creates an array of 100 ints where those 100 ints are junk values (data previously at that memory location is not zero'd out).
 * `int x[] { 5, 5, 5 }` - Creates an array of 3 ints where each of those ints have been initialized to 5 (braced initialization).